IndustrialBrains/TCBSD_ESXI_Installation/README.md

 Check out the [Beckhoff TwinCAT/BSD manual](http://ftp.beckhoff.com/download/document/ipc/embedded-pc/embedded-pc-cx/TwinCAT_BSD_en.pdf) for useful tips on setting up the system and upgrading to newer versions.

-Want real-time performance? then check out [this article by VMware](https://www.vmware.com/techpapers/2013/deploying-extremely-latency-sensitive-applications-10383.html), explaining how to minimize latency (jitter) by exclusively assign physical cores to a VM.
+Want real-time performance? then check out [this article by VMware](https://www.vmware.com/techpapers/2013/deploying-extremely-latency-sensitive-applications-10383.html), explaining how to minimize latency (jitter) by exclusively assigning physical CPU cores to a VM.

 ## Feedback